-- Date of the fax transmission. - Number of pages, including the cover sheet.
+- o Date of the fax transmission. - Number of pages, including the cover sheet.
 The ForwardHealth fax clerk will contact the provider by fax or telephone if all the pages do not transmit. - Provider contact person and telephone number.
-The ForwardHealth fax clerk may contact the provider with any questions about the fax transmission. - Provider number. - Fax telephone number to which ForwardHealth may send its adjudication decision. - To: "ForwardHealth Prior Authorization." - ForwardHealth's fax number ([608] 221-8616).
+The ForwardHealth fax clerk may contact the provider with any questions about the fax transmission. - o Provider number. - o Fax telephone number to which ForwardHealth may send its adjudication decision. - o To: "ForwardHealth Prior Authorization." - ForwardHealth's fax number ([608] 221-8616).
 PA requests sent to any other fax number may result in processing delays. - ForwardHealth's telephone numbers.
 For specific PA questions, providers should call Provider Services.
 For faxing questions, providers should call (608) 221-4746, extension 80118.